Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 I love talking to family owned businesses.

-You know, the big box stuff is fine to a degree, but I really like it when there's a family owned local business who's invested in the
+I get it, you know, the big box stuff is fine to a degree, but I really like it when there's a family owned local business who's invested in the community.

 Best Garden Center for four years for the People's Choice Award.